sleire/etrm/README.md

 A typical characteristic of energy commodities such as electricity and natural gas is that delivery takes place over a period in time, not on a single date.
 Listed futures contracts cover standardized periods, such as “Week”, “Month”, “Quarter”, “Season” or “Year”.
-The forward curve is an essential tool for pricing non-standard OTC contracts having any settlement period.
 An example of such standard energy market contracts can be found in the package data set `powfutures130513`.

     #>    Include Contract      Start        End Closing
     #> 1     TRUE   W21-13 2013-05-20 2013-05-26   33.65